NexPlayer/Android-SDK/drm-integration/swdrm.md

 Besides the library above, NexPlayer also provides NexWVDRM.java and NexWVDRMSession.java which will perform accordingly to the protected data and receiving/sending events from/to the libnexwvdrm.so.

-In order to initialize the NexPlayer-SW Widevine module, the following steps needs to be made:
+In order to initialize the NexPlayer-SW Widevine module, the following steps need to be made:

 - Create a NexWVDRM object that will be used later: